habedi/cogitator/README.md

 }
 ```

-### Logo

-The logo is named "Cognition" and was originally created by [vectordoodle](https://www.svgrepo.com/author/vectordoodle).

 ### License

 Cogitator is licensed under the [MIT License](LICENSE).

+### Acknowledgements

+* The logo is named "Cognition" and was originally created by [vectordoodle](https://www.svgrepo.com/author/vectordoodle).